JoaoVvw/some-python-algorithms/README.md

 # Python Algorithims
-I didn't bother to comment these files because i judged it wasn't worth my time.
+I didn't bother to comment these files because i judged it wasn't worth the time.